MilesLitteral/wraylib3d/README.md

             Handles The compiling of all project 3d Assets (and associated assets) into .AssetBundles which are accessed at runtime.
 AssetBundles can be thought of like onion data structure,
             ie: AssetBundle([(Key, GLB(Header, [GLTF]))])

+            Currently, The engine handles this with .PK3 files that bundle everything, they are basically glorified zips and there is an active desire to eliminate them from the code base.
+By comparison maps are represented by Binary Space Partitions (BSPs) and will remain their format but be stored within a MegaStore

         - Structured Data
             Descriptions of All ingame classes as JSON data structures, these are then used for serialzing the game